sihlfall/vba-regex/README.md

 The engine supports most of the JavaScript regular expression syntax.

 Currently _not_ supported are, in particular,

 * named backreferences like `\k<name>` (but named capturing groups _are_ supported);
 * unicode categories like `\p{L}`.

-In line with the JavaScript regex specification, [bounded modifiers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Modifier) of the form `(?flags1-flags2:...)` are supported, but unbounded modifiers (such as `(?i)`) are not.
+In line with the JavaScript regex specification, [bounded modifiers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Modifier) of the form `(?flags1-flags2:...)` are supported.
+As an extension to the JavaScript specification, we also support unbounded modifiers (such as `(?i)`).

 Your experience with case-insensitive matching may vary—that probably depends on which characters are involved.
 Please do not expect great results for non-latin characters (but give it a try).